dannashao/NPEC-prototype/README.md

 6. Made troubleshooting more concise with direct commands
 7. Removed features section as they're covered in the architecture
 8. Removed data flow section as it's implementation detail

-Would you like me to make any other adjustments to this format?